Responsive Leadership,

 -

-Along with her colleagues on the council, Natalie has been actively engaged with projects that benefit our city and residents.
+Along with my colleagues on the council, I have been actively engaged with projects that benefit our city and residents.

 Relocation of Fire Station 1, scheduled for opening Fall 2025, improving emergency response in key areas.